-Vila Velha Travel Guide
+Vila Velha City

-City City in Espírito Santo known for its beaches
+City in Espírito Santo known for its beaches

 Perched opposite Vitória, Vila Velha draws people for Convento da Penha’s hilltop chapel, long beaches and seafood kiosks along the promenade.
 Colonial streets and local coconut sweets are common stops.

-Why Visit Vila Velha? #
+Why Visit Vila Velha?#

 Framed by long beaches and a colonial hilltop shrine, Vila Velha pairs coastal leisure with historical depth.
 Pilgrims and sightseers visit the 16th-century Convento da Penha for sweeping bay views, while Praia da Costa and local kiosks serve the state’s signature moqueca capixaba.
 Colorful festivals, seaside promenades and easy access to Vitória add to its appeal.